 This is an Honours Pathway Course.

-There will be two hours of lectures per week, plus four three-hour laboratory classes.
+There will be two hours of lectures per week, plus five three-hour laboratory classes.

 Requisite and Incompatibility